-1. Earn a bachelor’s degree and a master’s degree in psychology.
+1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 After completing your bachelor’s degree, you may choose to pursue a master’s degree in psychology or a related field.
-Master’s degrees can be Master of Science (MS) or Master of Arts (MA) degrees depending on the university.
-Completing a master’s degree can take about two years of full-time study, with programs requiring between 36-54 credits for program completion.
-If your bachelor’s degree wasn’t in psychology, you may need to complete some prerequisites before beginning a master’s program in psychology.
-Many master’s programs in psychology require that applicants submit their GRE or GMAT scores as part of their applications.
+Completing a master’s degree in psychology can take about two years of full-time study, with programs requiring between 30-40 credits for program completion.
 It is important to note that many doctoral programs include a master’s degree.
 If you choose to enter a doctoral psychology program that includes a master’s degree, you do not need to complete a stand-alone master’s program.
-Visit our Psychology Schools page for more information about schools for prospective psychologists.

-The next step towards becoming a licensed psychologist is to earn a Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD) in psychology accredited by the American Psychological Association (APA) or approved by the National Register of Health Service Psychologists.
-For information about the primary differences between the two degrees, read this article on the American Psychological Association’s (APA) website.
-To be licensed in Illinois, you must have completed about three years of full-time study and one year of residence in which doctoral students interact with psychology faculty and other students for additional hands-on training.
-Overall, doctoral degrees in psychology can take between four to seven years to complete depending on the program and school, if a master’s degree is included, and other factors.
+In order to be licensed in Illinois, you must earn a Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD) in Psychology from an American Psychological Association (APA) accredited program or a program approved by the National Register of Health Service Psychologists.
+For information about the primary differences between the PsyD and PhD, see our home page.
+Your program should include three years of full-time study and one year of residence in which doctoral students interact with psychology faculty and other students for additional hands-on training.
+The doctoral program must also include seven core content areas.
+In addition, one of the two years of supervised experience you will need for licensure must come from an internship completed during your doctoral program.
+Overall, doctoral degrees in psychology can take between four to seven years to complete depending on the program and school, whether a master’s degree is included, and other factors.

 For a comprehensive list of the doctoral programs offered in Illinois, see our Psychology Schools in Illinois page.